PetoLau/jekyll-now/_posts/2016-11-12-Forecast-electricity-consumption-with-similar-day-approach-in-R.md

 In this way, you can make a forecast for any consumer, any set of dates and with your own forecast method.

-Except for the two methods shown, you can try for example these functions (methods): `HoltWinters`, `ar`, `arima` and `snaive`, which are suitable for seasonal time series.
+Except for the two methods shown, you can try for example these functions (methods): `HoltWinters`, `ar`, `arima` and `snaive`, which are suitable for **seasonal time series**.
 These methods are starters (benchmarks) for time series analyses and forecast.
 In **R**, there are already implemented methods of time series, which can handle two seasons.
 For example `dshw` and `tbats` (both in the package `forecast`).
 Their disadvantage is high computational complexity and not as good results of the forecast as the custom functions that I have shown you.
+Script (*1post-EnernocDataForecast.R*) for a creation of whole analysis (tutorial) is on my [GitHub repository](https://github.com/PetoLau/petolau.github.io/tree/master/_Rscripts).

 To sum up, I have pointed out to you, which interesting features are contained in smart meter data.
-Then a forecast model with similar day approach was proposed.
+Then a forecast model with **similar day approach** was proposed.
-In my future posts, I want to focus mainly on regression methods for time series forecasting, because they can handle similar day approach much easier.
+In my future posts, I want to focus mainly on regression methods for time series forecasting, because they can handle similar day approach (double seasonality) much easier.
 So methods like multiple linear regression, generalized additive model, support vector regression, regression trees and forests and artificial neural networks will be demonstrated.